-As of August 31, 2022, real estate not owned totaled \$208.3 million related to 18 lot purchase agreements with \$62.1 million of non-refundable deposits.
-Refer to our discussion in Note 4 to our unaudited condensed consolidated financial statements as of August 31, 2022.
+As of November 30, 2022, real estate not owned totaled \$231.6 million related to 20 lot purchase agreements with \$75.8 million of non-refundable deposits.
+Refer to our discussion in Note 4 to our unaudited condensed consolidated financial statements included in this quarterly report.

-As of August 31, 2022, we participated in one land development joint venture in which we have a non-controlling interest.
+As of November 30, 2022, we are a partner in one land development joint venture in which we have a noncontrolling interest.
 We account for our interest in this joint venture under the equity method.
 Our share of profits from lots we purchase from the joint venture is deferred until we close on the homes.

-As of August 31, 2022, we participated in two mortgage joint ventures in which the Company offers or intends to offer residential mortgage services to its homebuyers and the public at large in all of its operating divisions.
+As of November 30, 2022, we are a partner in two mortgage joint ventures in which the Company offers or intends to offer residential mortgage services to its homebuyers and the public at large in all of its operating divisions.
 The Company has a non-controlling interest in these joint ventures.
 The Company's investments in these mortgage joint ventures are accounted for under the equity method.
 Our share of profits is included within equity in earnings of unconsolidated entities in the unaudited condensed consolidated statements of income.